 - Guided meditation – a visit to the Inner Wisewoman

 - Birth art/craft activity, eg. mandalas, egg painting, quilt squares

 - Sensual treats for the pregnant mother

 – hair brushing, annointing of hands, feet and belly, tidbits of fruit, etc

 - Blessing round with beads (to make a necklace for the birthing mother)

 - Closing song

 Naturally you want to know that the celebrant you are engaging is a good fit with your values and personal style.
 The best way to figure out whether I am the right celebrant for you is to speak with me!
 That’s why I encourage you to give me a phone call.
 OR you can use the enquiry form below, and I will call you at a time that suits you..
-If you prefer the opportunity to meet face to face before making a decision, I’m happy to make an appointment to for a cuppa (in the Fremantle area) so you can check me out
+If you prefer the opportunity to meet face to face before making a decision, I’m happy to make an appointment to for a cuppa (at my home office in Merriwa) so you can check me out